arubis/Fatima/PowerPoint/Lesson_4-Adding_Media_to_PowerPoint.lessonplan.markdown

 ## Assessment ##

-There will not be enough time in this lesson for students to present, so metered assessment will wait for a future lesson.
 In the meantime, one-on-one instruction while students are working on the Practical aspect of the lesson can help the instructor ascertain the student body's general understanding.

 ## Closure ##